svalvaro/svalvaro/README.md

 ### Hello there!

-- 👨‍🔬💻 I’m currently working as a bioinformatician.
+- 👨‍🔬💻 I’m currently working as a Software Engineer.
-- 🐍 Passionate about machine learning, data visualization, and science.
+- 🐍 Passionate about machine learning, data visualization, and (data) science.
-- 💬 Let's talk about biotechnology, data science and chess!

 <br>